Salient Object Detection: A Survey: Survey of the State of the Art

-where $\calN(x)$ is a $9\times9$ neighboring window centered at $x$.
-Even with such multi-scale enhancement, intrinsic cues derived on pixel-level are often too poor to support object segmentation.
-The contrast analysis is thus extended to the patch level.
-Following the center-surround mechanism suggested in~\cite{itti1998model}, the contrast of a patch is always defined as its contrast with the surrounding patches \cite{LiuSZTS07Learn, achanta2008salient,klein2011center,LiLSDH13Contextual}\footnote{Though~\cite{LiuSZTS07Learn} is categorized as an extrinsic model in our review, the extraction of salient object features only involves intrinsic cues.}.
-Given a rectangle $R(x)$ centered at pixel $x$ and its surrounding strip $R_S(x)$ with the same area of $R(x)$, the uniqueness of $x$ can be measured by the difference between $R(x)$ and $R_S(x)$ (\eg, the $\chi^2$ distance of color histograms).
-In the implementation, the most distinct rectangle $R^*(x)$ and $R_S^*(x)$ are found by enumerating a large number of candidate aspect ratios and sizes for $R$ and $R_S$ until the largest center-surround difference is reached.
-As a consequence, the saliency score of a pixel $x$ can be computed as:
+where $\calN(x)$ is a neighboring window centered at $x$ (e.g., $9\times9$ pixels).
+Even with such multi-scale enhancement, intrinsic cues derived at pixel-level are often too poor to support object segmentation.
+To address this, some works (e.g.,~\cite{LiuSZTS07Learn, achanta2008salient,klein2011center,LiLSDH13Contextual}) extended the contrast analysis to the patch level (i.e., a patch compared to its neighbors).

-where $w_{xx'}$ is a Gaussian weight between two pixels, which has small value if they are far away.

-Later in~\cite{klein2011center}, such center-surround contrasts are computed in an information-theoretic way by using the Kullback-Leibler Divergence on difference features such as intensity, color and orientation.

-Li~\etal~\cite{LiLSDH13Contextual} study the center-surround contrast as a cost-sensitive max-margin classification problem.
-In particular, the center patch is thought of as a positive sample while the surrounding patches are all used as negative samples.
-The saliency of the center patch is determined by its separability from surroundings based on the trained cost-sensitive Support Vector Machine (SVM).
+Later in~\cite{klein2011center}, Klein and Frintrop proposed an information-theoretic approach to compute center-surround contrasts using the Kullback-Leibler divergence between distribution of features such as intensity, color and orientation.
+Li~\etal~\cite{LiLSDH13Contextual} formulated the center-surround contrast as a cost-sensitive max-margin classification problem.
+The center patch is labeled as a positive sample while the surrounding patches are all used as negative samples.
+The saliency of the center patch is then determined by its separability from surrounding patches based on a trained cost-sensitive Support Vector Machine (SVM).

-Patch uniqueness is also defined as its global contrast with others~\cite{goferman2012context}.
-Intuitively, a patch is considered to be salient if it is remarkably distinct from its most similar patches, while their spatial distances are taken into account.